1982 West Bengal Legislative Assembly election: Background

-On 6 January 1982 the West Bengal government requested that assembly elections be held on 15 March 1982, due to the approaching Monsoon season starting in April.
+On 6 January 1982, the West Bengal government requested that assembly elections be held on 15 March 1982, due to the approaching Monsoon season starting in April.
 However, in the end the election was held in May 1982, parallel to state assembly elections in Kerala, Himachal Pradesh and Haryana.

+Parties and Alliances

 Left Front

 Ahead of the 1982 assembly elections, the Left Front had gained three new members; the Communist Party of India (CPI), the West Bengal Socialist Party (WBSP) and the Democratic Socialist Party (DSP).
 Some of the older, smaller Left Front constituents were uncomfortable with the expansion of the alliance, claiming that CPI(M) was diluting it politically.
 There were also disagreements on distribution of ministerial portfolios after the expansion of the alliance.
+The Left Front campaign was heavily centred on the success of its land reform program & its empowerment of rural areas by conducting elections to the newly formed 3-tier panchayat system in 1978.

 Congress (I)-Congress (S) alliance

-As of the early 1980s the Congress(I) was heavily divided in West Bengal.
+As of the early 1980s, the Congress(I) was heavily divided in West Bengal.
 Divisions existed in each of the appointed ad hoc district committees across the state.

-In 1978 Sharad Pawar named former West Bengal Congress leader Priya Ranjan Dasmunsi as president of the West Bengal Pradesh Congress Committee (Socialist).
+In 1978, Sharad Pawar named former West Bengal Congress leader Priya Ranjan Dasmunsi as president of the West Bengal Pradesh Congress Committee (Socialist).
 However Congress(I) and Congress(S) contested the 1982 in alliance.
-The IC(S) performed poorly in the 1982 assembly elections and a merger of the West Bengal units of the (S) and Congress(I) took place soon after the 1982 polls.
+The IC(S) performed poorly in the 1982 assembly elections and a merger of the West Bengal units of the Congress(S) into the Congress(I) took place soon after the 1982 polls.

 Congress(I) emerged as the largest opposition party in the election.
-Most of the seats previously held by the Janata Party were won by Congress(I).
-With the Janata Party eradicated from the assembly, West Bengal politics became polarized between the Left Front and Congress(I) for many years to come.
+Most of the seats previously held by the Janata Party were won by Congress(I) while also retaining the seats held by the Congress(R).
+With the Janata Party eradicated from the assembly, West Bengal politics became polarized between the Left Front and Congress(I) for many years until 1998.